Erling Haaland close to completing Manchester City move from Borussia Dortmund

-Erling Haaland has informed Borussia Dortmund that he will leave the club at the end of the season; Manchester City CEO Ferran Soriano informed BVB boss Hans-Joachim Watzke last week that City are ready to activate the striker's €75m release clause
+Erling Haaland has informed Borussia Dortmund that he will leave the club at the end of the season; Manchester City informed Dortmund last week that City are ready to activate the striker's €75m release clause; City boss Pep Guardiola says "everybody knows" the situation

 Erling Haaland is close to completing his move to Manchester City.